Re-Running the Tape of Life — Evolution and Purpose

 The fact that the same physiological feature can evolve more than once may not seem to be a big surprise.
 However, it challenges the assumption that evolution is random.
 If the “tape of life” were to be rerun, these same solutions would appear again.

 Perhaps we will find, eventually, that the contingencies of evolutionary development on our planet inevitably led to sentient bipedal humanoids.
-The human form may embody the very set of capacities and efficient functionalities necessary for the sustenance of an over-sized brain and deeply interconnected social networks.
+The human form may embody the very set of capacities and efficient functionalities necessary for the sustenance of an oversized brain and deeply interconnected social networks.
 These features enabled self-reflective consciousness, abstract reasoning and language — attributes that set humans apart from other animals.

 Conclusion — Evolution and Religion are NOT at Odds

 The initial reactions to Darwin’s theory of evolution were mixed, and some scientists were strongly opposed.
 Surprisingly, many of the early proponents of Darwinian evolution were religious reformers, who found Darwinian evolution to be a compelling demonstration of divine purpose.
-In the century and a half since, a quite different mythology has taken hold: Evolution often seems to be cited as a litmus test for scientific loyalty, while certain religious adherents maintain with equal ferocity that the theory of evolution is anathema.
+In the century and a half since, quite different mythology has taken hold: Evolution often seems to be cited as a litmus test for scientific loyalty, while certain religious adherents maintain with an equal ferocity that the theory of evolution is anathema.

 The fact is that many noted biologists, including Dr. Alexander and Dr. Francis Collins, are quite firm in their religious beliefs.
 In turn, many religious leaders, including Pope Francis and the Dalai Lama, are committed to scientific principles.
 This just goes to show that the prevailing mythology about evolution and religion being in conflict is also completely unfounded.
 Evolutionary theory and religious faith can be, and should be, complementary.
 Both contribute to increased understanding and appreciation for the complexity and beauty of creation.